 DOES THE COLLEGE PROVIDE TRANSPORTATION TO URGENT CARE OR THE HOSPITAL IF THE HEALTH CENTER IS CLOSED?

-If a student requires transportation to the urgent care clinic or a hospital emergency room during health center hours, taxi vouchers that are billed to the student account are available through the health center.
-If the center is not open, please contact Campus Safety or Student Life staff for assistance.
+If a student requires transportation to the urgent care clinic or a hospital emergency room during health center hours please contact Campus Safety or Student Life staff for assistance.

 HOW DO I GET COPIES OF MY MEDICAL RECORDS?